outdatedregime/change/readme.md

 This project is a satire and uses the design and concept of an outdated browser warning that was originally designed at [Bürocratik](http://burocratik.com).<br>

+## FAQ

+### What about my SEO?
+The script checks for Google bots and will only redirect if it is a human.

+### Will my website show up in the analytics?
+No, the script sends people via a link shortener that hides the the referrer.

 ## License